-- For the next week or two, place all packaging and empty containers (except from raw meat) into the collection box.
+- For the next week or two, place all packaging and empty containers (except that contained raw meat) into the collection box.
 Even stuff you would normally put in the recycle bin.
 Dump out crumbs and rinse out packages if needed.
 Don’t forget packaging from non-food items and things that are delivered to your home.
 Add another collection box if necessary.
 You will probably be amazed at how much packaging you collect.

 - Next, go through your collection and think of ways the various containers and packaging can be repurposed or reused at least one time, like to dispose of the messy kitchen or pet waste.

 - Decide which kind of packaging you can and will repurpose and reuse and make this part of your normal household routine.
 It takes about 3 weeks to create a new habit so within a month you will no longer need single-use bags for the kitchen garbage can liners or pet waste disposal.

 Imagine the bag ban has come to your town.
 You have just emptied your kitchen garbage into the trash collection receptacle and said goodbye to the final single-use plastic bag from your stash.
 You picture pork chop bones, leftover takeout, and banana peels being tossed into your naked kitchen garbage can.
 Yuk.